letsencrypt/cp-cps/CPS.md

 Trusted Roles include, but are not limited to:

-* Management
+* PKI Administrators
-  * May view confidential information but may not directly impact CA operations.
-Strong decision-making authority.
+  * Have direct access to production environments on a need-to-access basis.
+Do have decision-making authority over CA operations.
-* Security Officers
+* PKI Staff
-  * May view confidential information but may not directly impact CA operations.
-Strong decision-making authority.
+  * May view confidential information including access to test environments but do not have access to production environments and may not directly impact CA operations.
+Do have decision-making authority over CA operations.
-* Systems Administrators
+* PKI Partners
-  * May view confidential information and directly impact CA operations.
-Decision-making authority is limited.
+  * May view confidential information including access to test environments but do not have access to subscriber information or production environments and may not directly impact CA operations.
+Do not have decision-making authority over CA operations.
-* Engineering Liaisons
+* Non-PKI Staff
   * May view confidential information but may not directly impact CA operations.
-No decision-making authority.
+Do not have decision-making authority over CA operations.

 Each Trusted Role requires an appropriate level of training and legal obligation.